-Mark-recapture is a commonly used tool for detecting the impacts of disturbance on species vital rates (i.e., their survival, recruitment and dispersal).
-I will use mark-recapture to understand the impacts of selective logging on biodiversity, which is the most widespread land-use change in the tropics.
+Mark-recapture is a commonly used tool for detecting the impacts of disturbance on species.
+I use mark-recapture to understand the impacts of selective logging on biodiversity, which is the most widespread land-use change in the tropics.

-To fill this knowledge gap, I will apply advanced spatial mark-recapture modeling and then develop two novel approaches with the use of network analysis: (1) using network analysis to look at community dynamics, competition and co-occupancy associations across time; and (2) combining spatial mark recapture with a network approach to account for the effect of flocking on capture probabilities.
+To fill this knowledge gap, I apply advanced spatial mark-recapture modelling and then develop two novel approaches in a Bayesian framework: (1) develop hierarchical Bayesian models, adapting recent works from joint-species occupancy modelling, to assess the local movement patterns of avian species; (2) develop a multi-species hierarchical Cormack-Jolly-Seber (CJS) model in a Bayesian framework to compare habitat-specific survival at the community and species levels.
 In doing so, it will provide novel insights into a critical conservation question, whilst introducing and developing new analytical tools and approaches for application to other mark-recapture data.

 Click HERE for my CV